 Unfortunately for the Aegend, things took a swift turn for the worst once little ones hit the water.
 The goggles tended to leak in our tests, and this, combined with the heavy mirroring, created a blurry and distorted view of the underwater world.
 Given the potential for leaks and the blurry view, we aren't big fans of these slick-looking specs.

-EverSport Kids Goggles have a cool look with a wide lens design we thought would be good for improved visibility.
+EverSport Kids Goggles have a cool look with a wide lens design that we thought would improve visibility.
 They have a budget-friendly price and come in a 2-pack suitable for siblings or as a backup pair should you lose or break the first pair.

-These goggles don't offer much in the way of improving water time activities.
+These goggles don't offer much to improve water time activities.
 In our tests, the wide lens created visual distortion that kids thought was blurry at best and annoying at worst.
 The goggles also suffered from regular leaking, and kids thought they were uncomfortable.
 Overall, the Eversport kids were disappointing for parents and kids, and we believe there are better options in this lineup you should explore first.

 EverSport Goggles are similar to their kid counterparts but have mirror tinting on one pair and are slightly different in their design.
-Like their smaller cousins, these goggles look cool and are less expensive than some of the competition as you get two for a lower price.
+Like their smaller cousins, these goggles look cool and are less expensive than some competition, as you get two for a lower price.

 These goggles are equally disappointing to the kid's version with leaking, blurry vision, and discomfort experienced in our tests.
-While we can see why and how little ones will gravitate to these goggles, our testing indicates they won't be happy for long, making these a product we don't recommend.
+While we can see why and how little ones will gravitate to these goggles, our testing indicates they won't be happy for long, making these goggles we don't recommend.